jvandenaardweg/homewizard-energy-api/README.md

 });
 ```

+## About this library
+Hi there!
+I created this library to provide type-safety when using the HomeWizard Energy API's in my own projects.
+I made it open source so that you can easily control your HomeWizard devices and have the same level of type-safety while developing your projects.

+I'm not affiliated with HomeWizard.
+I create open source projects in my free time.
+If you find this project helpful, please consider supporting me on [my GitHub Sponsor page](https://github.com/sponsors/jvandenaardweg).
+Your support will help me continue to create high-quality, open source projects and cover the costs of maintaining them.

+Thank you for your support!

+Note that logos, products, and trademarks are the property of HomeWizard.

 ## About HomeWizard Energy

 With the HomeWizard Energy platform, you can get insights in your energy usage.
 Use the HomeWizard Wi-Fi P1 meter to access real-time data directly from your smart meter, the HomeWizard Wi-Fi Energy Socket to get energy insights from all your devices, the HomeWizard Wi-Fi kWh meter to measure devices such as solar panels and the HomeWizard Wi-Fi Watermeter to get insight in your water usage.
 With the open API you can integrate the data directly into your system of choice.